-LockKeepers: Hiding in the scenic Cuyahoga Valley, LockKeepers has spent 25 years serving elegant meals and beautiful views of the Cuyahoga River and Ohio and Erie Canal Tow Path.
+LockKeepers: Hiding in the scenic Cuyahoga Valley, LockKeepers has spent 25 years serving elegant meals and beautiful views of the Cuyahoga and Erie Canal Tow Path.
 Grab a Hibiscus Spritz and some Black Garlic Gnocchi.

 Match cocktail hour with a view fit for a king.
-These rooftop terraces take patio forays to the next-level with their colossal cityscape views and elite-status vibes.
+These rooftop terraces take patio forays to baller-level status with their colossal cityscape views and elite-status offerings.

-Azure: Located on the rooftop of the Metropolitan Hotel at The 9, Azure’s stunning patio—boasting an uber sleek and sophisticated design—comes with sky-high views of Downtown.
-(Added bonus: This is a great spot to catch the fireworks happening at Progressive Field during Indians games.)
+Garden of Eden: Located on the rooftop of the Metropolitan Hotel at The 9, the new Garden of Eden's stunning patio – boasting an uber sleek and sophisticated design – comes with sky-high views of Downtown.
+(Added bonus: This is a great spot to catch the fireworks happening at Progressive Field during Guardians games.)

-Red, The Steakhouse: Add a couple after-dinner cocktails to your evening on the rooftop of this Gateway District gem with views of Progressive Field and Quicken Loans Arena.
+Red, The Steakhouse: Add a couple after-dinner cocktails to your evening on the rooftop of this Gateway District gem with views of Progressive Field and Rocket Mortgage Arena.

-Velvet Dog: If you're the dancing type, then you’d best head on over to this Warehouse District club and lounge.
-The rooftop patio not only offers skyline views, but features bottle service cabanas and deejays spinning music all night long.
+Velvet Dog: If party rock is in the house tonight, then you’d best head on over to this Warehouse District club and lounge.
+The rooftop patio not only offers skyline views, but features bottle service cabanas and deejay’s spinning music all night long.